 tree, marigolds, Swartzia madagascariensis -- a variety of an African

-plant, and the Ethiopian soap-berry vine all create things that can be
+plant, and the Ethiopian soap-berry vine all create elements that can

-Certain algae seem to fill the guts of larval mosquitoes with material
+Certain algae seem to fill the guts of larval mosquitoes with a mass

-that they are not able to digest, and this is said to hurt growth (Marten
+of material that they are not able to digest, and this is said to hurt

 A broad range of predators and parasites provide potential for developing

-ways to prevent dengue.
-Different kinds of worms and spiroplasms
+anti-dengue agents.
+Different types of worms and spiroplasms

-could decrease the ability of mosquitoes to breed and carry dengue (Case
+could decrease the ability of mosquitoes to breed and carry dengue, as

-This case study is one in a series of reviews of the potential of biological
+This case study is another in a long line of reviews of the potential

 The major requirement of a program that will help to stop transmission